hanlizhang/first-move/TASKS.md

 - The user can change direction, choose a different/local/manual move, shorten the session, or exit at every appropriate step.
 - Completion, early stop, and cancellation use non-punitive language and never remove progress.

 **Status:** Intent-building portion complete.
-A validated pending `ActivityIntent`, optional task/habit linking, Focus handoff, and neutral pre-session cancellation are implemented.
-Running sessions and post-session outcomes remain in TASK-03.
+A validated pending `ActivityIntent`, optional Task/Habit linking, Focus handoff, and neutral pre-session cancellation are implemented.
+The shared running-session engine is complete under TASK-03A; post-session choices and broader outcomes remain in TASK-03.

 ## TASK-03A: Countdown timers, stopwatch tracking, and persisted ActivitySessions

 > **Cross-platform Focus rule:** Focus can be entered directly without “I'm Stuck.”
 Quick Countdown and Stopwatch remain normal standalone tools with an optional title, one of five directions, and an optional existing Task or Habit link, even when “I'm Stuck” has supplied a separate prefilled pending First Move card.
 Ordinary Focus does not create an `ActivityIntent`.
+Selecting Intentional Entertainment as the direction does not narrow normal standalone Focus durations; only the dedicated Intentional Entertainment flow is limited to 5/10 minutes.

 - [x] Start a timestamp-based Quick Countdown with 2/5/10/25/50-minute presets or a validated custom duration, or start the pending First Move at its intended duration.
 - [x] Add an independent stopwatch with an optional Task or Habit link, or no link, and editable inherited direction.